Waking Up Dizzy: Causes, Symptoms, and Treatment

 Diagnosing Morning Dizziness

-To figure out the cause of morning dizziness, there's a process to follow.
+To find out the cause of morning dizziness, there's a process to follow.
 The process includes a few steps:

 1. Medical History Review